mdref/mdref-http/http/Client/getResponse.md

 # http\Client\Response http\Client::getResponse([http\Client\Request $request = NULL])

-Retrieve the corresponding reponse of an already finished request, or the last received response if $request is not set.
+Retrieve the corresponding response of an already finished request, or the last received response if $request is not set.

 > ***NOTE:***
 > If $request is NULL, then the response is removed from the internal storage (stack-like operation).